-In general, the adjusted cost base of each of your units of a particular class of the fund at any time equals:
+In general, the adjusted cost base of each of your units of a particular series of the fund at any time equals:

-- your initial investment for all your units of that class of the fund (including any sales charges paid), plus - your additional investments for all your units of that class of the fund (including any sales charges paid), plus - reinvested distributions in additional units of that class of the fund, minus - any return of capital distributions by the fund in respect of units of that class of the fund, minus - the adjusted cost base of any units of that class of the fund previously redeemed, all divided by
+- your initial investment for all your units of that series of the fund (including any sales charges paid), plus - your additional investments for all your units of that series of the fund (including any sales charges paid), plus - reinvested distributions in additional units of that series of the fund, minus - any return of capital distributions by the fund in respect of units of that series of the fund, minus - the adjusted cost base of any units of that series of the fund previously redeemed, all divided by

-• the number of units of that class of the fund that you hold at that time.
+• the number of units of that series of the fund that you hold at that time.

-When units are redeemed to pay management fees and/or investment advisory fees, such redemption is considered a disposition for tax purposes.
-If those redeemed units are held outside a registered plan, you may realize a taxable capital gain.
+When units are redeemed to pay management fees and/or investment advisory fees, such redemption is considered a disposition for tax purposes, and you may realize a taxable capital gain.

 You should keep detailed records of the purchase cost of your investments and distributions you receive on those units, so you can calculate their adjusted cost base.
-All amounts (including adjusted cost base, distributions and proceeds of disposition) must be computed in Canadian dollars.
 Other factors may affect the calculation of the adjusted cost base and you may want to consult a tax advisor.